 2 Preliminary figure.

 During the mining boom of 2004-06 the population of urban Mackay grew by 2.5-3.5% annually and Mackay had the worst housing shortage of any major Queensland city.
 In 2008 the showgrounds were given over to a new State Government Urban Land Council for more housing.
 In 2008 Mackay City (2820 sq km) was amalgamated with Mirani and Sarina Shires to form Mackay Regional Council.
-Its area is 7621 sq km and its estimated population is 100,260 (2006 census figures).
+Its area is 7621 sq km and its census populations have been:

 John Elliott, Mackay 1988: a bicentennial portrait, Mackay, Boolarong for Mackay District Cane Growers' Executive, 1988